fverne/cotz/WhatToDo.md

 #What To Do

+## Changes to character
+- [ ] Background, chosen on character creation - Influences starting stats, starting gear etc.
+- [ ] Stats, but they are only changeable temporarily by items/artifacts
+- [ ] Name chosen automatically on character creation
+- [ ] Description automatically generated, from randomly selected traits

+## Prestige System
+- [ ] Unlock face models
+- [ ] Unlock more backgrounds
+- [ ] Choose nickname from list

 ## NPCs
 - [ ] Rewrite base to not use timers
 - [ ] Investigate inconsistent damage at different ranges